SpineEventEngine/documentation/docs/guides/validation.md

 in the field.
 The field `ChangeProfilePicture.new_picture` is not required because the convention is overridden with an explicit option.

+This convention does not apply to [Events]({{site.baseurl}}/docs/introduction/naming-conventions#eventsproto).
+Unlike Commands, event routing can be more complex, using multiple fields or rules.
+Additionally, Events may lack identifiers.
+Therefore, all fields of Events are not required by default.

 ## Nested message validation

 When a message is validated, only the "shallow" constraints are checked by default.
 This means that